bison--/ADHDcase/README.md

 ## use

+The ADHDcase plugin is either:

+* Next to the address on the right.

+or

-Next to the address bar there is either a puzzle icon there you can clock and PIN the ADHDcase plugin, ot it is shown directly.
+* Next to the address bar on the right is a puzzle icon, click it and there you can click and PIN the ADHDcase plugin for easy access.

-Select a text on any website and click the
+Select a text on any website and click the plugin icon, then the `Make selected text bolder` button.

 ## development